Best Places To Visit In Eastern Europe In Spring

 Spring is a special time in Riga because on May 4, 1990, after five decades of occupation by Nazi Germany and the Soviet Union, Latvia became an independent nation again.
 They celebrate the holiday with festivities around the grounds of the Freedom Monument.

-Riga is also known for its beautiful Old Town, which has been named a UNESCO World Heritage Site.
+Riga is also known for its beautiful Old Town, named a UNESCO World Heritage Site.
 Spring is an exceptional time to walk around and appreciate the lovely Art Nouveau architecture.
 You will want to see the House of the Blackheads, the Three Brothers, and the Cat House.
 St. Peter’s Church offers excellent views of the Old Town from its 8th-floor outdoor observation deck.

 Of course, you will also need to visit some of Riga’s other popular attractions like the Riga Central Market, Latvian National Museum of Art, and the Museum of the Occupation of Latvia.